SamOBrienOlinger/PP4/README.md

    - The README template provided by Code Institute was very helpful as a model for developing this README file: https://github.com/Code-Institute-Solutions/readme-template

-   - A number of Code Institute Tutors and students were very suportive via slack and the Student Support Chat:
+   - My mentor, as well as a number of Code Institute Tutors and students were very suportive via slack and the Student Support Chat.
+The following people helped guide me and to tease out a range of issues I faced developing the project:

       - sandeep_mentor
       - DavidK_5P
       - David Bowers_5p_lead
       - Eventyret_mentor
       - Ionut Ciobanu
       - Franciska
       - Sean
       - Ger
       - Christine
       - Rebecca